 We are often asked if our beads are fair trade.
-To our knowledge
+We have one

 Whenever possible we prefer to buy from the factory so we do have some insight